SoftBank's Son humbled after Vision Fund's $8.9 billion loss

 The Saudi Arabia-backed Vision Fund, which is run by ex-Deutsche Bank banker Rajeev Misra, has invested $70.7 billion in 88 companies at the end of September.
 Those investments are now worth $77.6 billion excluding exits, it said.

-With increased market scrutiny over the path to profitability for many of its bets on unproven startups, SoftBank is struggling to take them to market - an essential step to unlock capital to keep its investment juggernaut growing.
+With increased market scrutiny over the path to profitability for many of its bets on unproven startups, Son was also more cautious about the timings of IPOs- an essential step to unlock capital to keep its investment juggernaut growing.

+Son said he expects the second Vision Fund to go ahead as scheduled, and at a similar size to the first fund, but he declined to provide an update on negotiations with investors.

-The value of most of the fund’s listed investments, including Uber, Slack Technologies and Guardant Health fell over the quarter.
+The value of most of the fund’s listed investments, including Uber (UBER.N), Slack Technologies (WORK.N) and Guardant Health (GH.O) fell over the quarter.

 At Uber that slide has continued as losses continue to mount and a post-IPO share lock-up ends, with its shares hitting new lows this week.

-SoftBank’s investing activities are propped up by other pillars of Son’s empire including domestic telco SoftBank Corp, which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.
+SoftBank’s investing activities are propped up by other pillars of Son’s empire including domestic telecoms operator SoftBank Corp (9434.T), which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.

 SoftBank did not release a forecast for the current business year, saying there were too many uncertain factors.